nerdyjan/typo3-janolawservice/Readme.md

 Download and install the extension with the extension manager module.

+## 3. Update from Version 3.x to 4.x

+If you update from an older Version (0.x oder 1.x) to Version 4 the upgrade wizard ‘Migrates janolawserive Plugin’ must be executed, the database structure may be updated and the caches must be deleted!

 ## 3. Update from Version 1.x to 2.x

 If you update from an older Version (0.x oder 1.x) to Version 2 an update of the database structure is needed.